jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 [evaluation kit](http://datasheets.maximintegrated.com/en/ds/DS8500-KIT.pdf).

 {% include image.html src="dialup-stackmat/2014-03-14 21.42.27.jpg" alt="Unboxing the DS8500 evaluation kit" %}
 {% include image.html src="dialup-stackmat/2014-03-18 23.35.38.jpg" alt="Wiring up the DS8500.
-This was confusing!" %}
+This was tricky!" %}

 You can see a stackmat plugged into the modem above.
-I connected the output of the modem into my desktop, Nexus 5, and iPhone 3Gs and recorded the signals below:
+I connected the output of the modem into my desktop, Nexus 5, and iPhone 3Gs and recorded the incoming signal.

 {% include image.html src="dialup-stackmat/stackmat-fsk-gerty-nexus5-iphone3gs.png" alt="Output of the DS8500 as recorded by my desktop (gerty), a Nexus 5, and an iPhone 3Gs.
 The top row is the incoming digital signal, the output of a generation 2 stackmat stopped at 0.00." %}

-Success!!
+Success!!!
 The signals recorded by the phones are slightly distorted (we're still not sure why), but it's easy to tell where the 0s and 1s are.
 Having proven that the DS8500 does what we want it to, we designed our own board (Eagle CAD files available